 design debate finds a resolution in some middle ground, what might that

-It might look like the star larvae hypothesis, a place where natural selection and scriptural narrative contribute equally little to explaining the world of organic forms.
+It might look like the star larvae hypothesis, where natural selection and scriptural narrative contribute equally little to explaining the world of organic forms.
 It's a radical middle ground.

-Natural selection and intelligent design are candidates running for the same office.
-Die-hard loyalty to this two-party system is a problem.
+Natural selection and intelligent design essentially are candidates running for the same office.
+Ongoing loyalties to this rivalry is an ongoing problem.